Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Benjamin_Interim.md

 ![IMG_9413C2C4692F-1](https://github.com/Technology-for-the-Poorest-Billion/2024-ideabatic-beam/assets/98609386/60c86eb5-2260-4c7b-bbe1-881a7b46c9ef)

-Why is there a 'default'?
-Shouldn't this be an open design problem?
+*Why is there a 'default'?
+Shouldn't this be an open design problem?*

 Yes, but...

-Project partner has her own preferences, particularly concerned with sensor degradation, Part of the useful output of this project will be a demonstration of why this is might not be necessary/optimal, by attempting to visualise, and quantify with a KPI, the drawbacks.
+Project partner has her own preferences, particularly concerned with sensor degradation, exposure to heat from electronics module, veracity of temperature prediction.

 <br />

+Part of the useful output of this project will be a demonstration of why this is might not be necessary/optimal, by attempting to visualise, and quantify with a KPI, the drawbacks.

 #### Communication and justification of our design decisions is important!